Doctoral Internship In Psychology

 Psychological assessment training

 Upon seeking services at The Emily Program, each client completes an eating disorder level of care screening process that includes a diagnostic assessment of eating disorder and evaluation of client need for and level of care, as well as screening for depression, anxiety and chemical dependency concerns.
 Doctoral Interns will initially observe this screening process, before practicing and writing up reports first under supervision and then autonomously.
 Skills in the interview process, assessment interpretation, DSM-V diagnosis, and treatment planning are enhanced through this progressive process, while training and supervision is provided in the Assessment Seminar.
-In addition to gaining assessment experience in conducting eating disorder intakes and interpreting the MMPI-II and the EDI-3, interns will also gain experience using assessment tools in evaluating eating disorders, chemical dependency, readiness for bariatric surgery, and in diagnosing ADHD.
-Doctoral interns are trained and supervised in administering and interpreting such testing and are also encouraged to carry out such additional testing with their individual clients.
+Doctoral interns are trained and supervised in administering and interpreting testing such as the MMPI-II, MMPI-Rf, and EDI-3 and are also encouraged to carry out such additional testing with their individual clients.

 Psychological intervention training